What Are Cataracts?

 Cloudy Lenses Occur With Aging

 Have you ever tried to take a photo with a cloudy lens?
-The outcome is blurry.
-That same phenomenon is how cataracts affect vision.
+When lenses are cloudy, the outcome is blurry.
+This can also happen to your eyes.

-Your eyes have lenses too, which sit behind your corneas and your irises, the colored part of your eyes.
-These crystalline lenses focus light onto the back of your eye, or the retina, so that you can make out shapes.
+Your eyes have lenses too, which sit behind your corneas, the clear surface of the eyes, and your irises, the colored part of your eyes.
+These crystalline lenses focus light onto retina, which lines the back of your eye, enabling you to detect shapes.
 The lenses of the eyes are made up of protein fibers and water.
-Over time, abnormal proteins build up on the lens and create cataracts, which inhibit light from passing through your lenses.
-This results in blurry vision.
+Over time, abnormal proteins build up on the lens and create cataracts.
+This inhibits light from passing through your lenses, resulting in blurry vision.

 - Long-term steroid use